Lubna Olayan: Early life

 Lubna Al-Olayan was born in Khobar, in the Eastern Province, and is the youngest child of Sheikh Sulaiman Al-Olayan, who is also the founder of the Olayan Group.
-Lubna serves as the CEO of Olayan Financing Group.
+Lubna is the CEO of Olayan Financing Group.
 She also worked at Morgan Guaranty Trust Bank in New York City from 1979 to 1981, before returning to Saudi Arabia to work again with the Olayan Company.
 She obtained a Bachelor of Science in Agriculture from Cornell University in the United States and a Master's degree in Business Administration from Indiana University.

 Career

 She has been on the boards of WPP and Saudi Hollandi Bank (now Alawwal Bank), as well as the International Advisory Boards of Rolls-Royce and Citigroup.

 Olayan was the Chief Executive Officer of Olayan Financing Company, and (OFC), the holding entity for The Olayan Group's operations in the Kingdom of Saudi Arabia and the Middle East until May 1st 2019, when she was replaced by Jonathan Franklin.
 She is on the board of the group along with her brother Khaled and sisters Hayat and Hutham.
 It is thought that the private family has accumulated a fortune that tops $10 billion.
 The group was founded in 1947 by her father, the late entrepreneur Sulaiman S. Olayan, The Olayan Group is a private multinational enterprise engaged in distribution, manufacturing, services and investments.
 OFC operates or actively participates in more than 40 companies, often in partnership with leading multinationals.
 OFC is also one of the largest investors in the Saudi and regional stock markets.
 In April 2019, Olayan announced her retirement as CEO of Olayan Financing Company.

-On 16 June 2019, Olayan was named Chairwoman of the Saudi British Bank (SABB), making her the first Saudi woman to head a bank.
-She was reappointed in January 2020 to serve a three year term, and assumed to hold to the position after the merger between SABB and Alawwal Bank.
+In June 2019, Olayan was named chairwoman of the Saudi British Bank (SABB), making her the first Saudi woman to head a bank.
+She was reappointed in January 2020 for a three year term, and assumed to hold to the position after the merger between SABB and Alawwal Bank.
 In January 2023, she was again re-elected as the Chair of the Board of Directors (BOD) for another three-year term.